curtsheller/notes/Reference/Quotes/Quotes.md

 # Quotes

+- “A professional is an amateur who didn’t quit.” - Povilas Korop - Laravel Courses Creator &amp; Youtuber (Ed. <em>This applies to any endeavor, music being a great example.</em>)

 - “Today you are you!
 That is truer than true!
 There is no one alive who is you-er than you!” - **Dr. Suess**

 - “The ukulele is a noble little instrument... anyone serious about music will eventually come to play one.” - **Bob Brozman**